25 April 2021

-But, just as Detroit’s robust and varied economy, nonetheless, ultimately depended on “big auto”, so DC’s economy ultimately depends on big government.
+But, just as Detroit’s robust and varied economy, nonetheless, ultimately depended on “big auto”, so DC’s robust and varied economy, nonetheless, ultimately depends on big government.
 That’s where the money comes from.
 That’s why people move to and live and visit there.
 That is the engine that drives both its economy and its culture.

 When the Federal government becomes larger and employs more people, that benefits DC.
 When the Federal government spends more money, that benefits DC.
 When the federal government exercises more authority and influence over the rest of the country, that benefits DC.
 What benefits the Federal government as an organism – by helping it to grow, keeping it nourished, and increasing its power over its environment – benefits DC.
 And those benefits accrue to DC regardless of whether that increased scope and increased wealth and increased authority is good or bad for the nation overall.

-The partisanship DC expresses when it votes is qualitatively different from the partisanship in the rest of the country because its preference for bigger government has little to do with whether either bigger or smaller government is in the national interest.
+The partisanship DC expresses when it votes is qualitatively different from the partisanship in the rest of the country because its preference for bigger government has little to do with whether bigger or smaller government is in the national interest.
+It has little to do with whether bigger or smaller government is more effective at achieving its ends.
+It has little to do with whether bigger or smaller government is more a threat to or a defender of individual liberty.
 Bigger government is in DC’s interest.
 Smaller government is not.
 Its preference for bigger government is about bigger government as an end, not as a means.
 It votes for Democrats because Democrats want more government.
 Why Democrats might want more government – and why Republicans might want less – is, in large measure, irrelevant to that.

 In the 1980s and 1990s, Bob Dole, of Kansas, was sometimes referred to with disparagement as “the Senator from Archer Daniels Midland” because positions he took in the Senate so often aligned with policies ADM advocated through its lobbying efforts.
 It was not a mystery why that might be the case: ADM was among the largest employers in Kansas and was, to a large degree, linked inextricably to the Kansas economy.
 In most cases, what was good for ADM was also good for Kansas.
 And, as a Senator, Bob Dole’s job and his responsibility was to represent the interests of Kansas.